 09:39 — Mark and Roger pull up beside the bus on the back of two mopeds, hailed for 10,000 rupiah apiece, we’d later learn.
 Traffic slows the bus to a stop.
 Great cheers go up when they re-board.

 10:10 — Simon pulls me aside and reveals that all his money is gone.
 It’s likely that he spent it, or lost it, or had it nicked the night before when we stumbled en masse into a nightclub populated by dozens of extremely beautiful Indonesian women.
 Most were pros (one can tell because normal 25-year-old women don’t generally fix their eyes so determinedly on 45-year-old white guys) but Simon didn’t care.
 He had pursued one with great vigor the night before.
 Thank god he still had his passport.

-10:30 — We arrive at the alternate club and 15 minutes later I’m walking down the 1st fairway with Mark, Robert and Lin, a young Chinese golf writer from Shanghai.
+10:30 — We arrive at the alternate golf club and 15 minutes later I’m walking down the 1st fairway with Mark, Robert the Australian tour operator, and Lin, a young Chinese golf writer from Shanghai.
 Mark is drinking another beer, his fourth of the morning.
 Lin, who can’t weigh 140 pounds soaking wet, is convinced to join him.

 10:35 — Robert pukes again in the tall native grass flanking the 1st green.

 11:01 — Mark and Lin down their third beer of the round.
 Cold Bintang goes down very easily in this climate.